Towards Output-Optimal Uniform Sampling and Approximate Counting for Join-Project Queries: Chain Query

 \begin{theorem} For $\chain$ with $k \ge 4$, no $W$-uniform sampling algorithm can preprocess an instance $\R$ of input size $N$ in $O(N^{1-\gamma})$ time and generate a sample from $\chain(\R)$ in $O(N^{1-\gamma})$ time, for any arbitrary small constant $\gamma > 0$. \end{theorem}

-\begin{proof}[Proof of Theorem \ref{thm:chain-sample-lb-4}] Following Proposition~\ref{prop:reduction}, Theorem~\ref{thm:count-chain-lb-4} automatically implies a lower bound on $W$-uniform sampling over chain queries.
+\begin{proof} Following Proposition~\ref{prop:reduction}, Theorem~\ref{thm:count-chain-lb-4} automatically implies a lower bound on $W$-uniform sampling over chain queries.
 Specifically, if there exists a $W$-uniform sampling algorithm with preprocessing time $O(N^{1-\gamma})$ that can generate a sample in $O(N^{1-\gamma})$ time, we can construct an approximate counting algorithm by invoking the sampling procedure $\O(1)$ times.
-The total running time would be $\O(N^{1-\gamma})$, which contradicts the $\Omega(N)$ lower bound for approximate counting established in Theorem~\ref{thm:count-chain-lb-4}. \end{proof}
+The total running time would be $\O(N^{1-\gamma})$, which contradicts the $\Omega(N)$ lower bound established in Theorem~\ref{thm:count-chain-lb-4}. \end{proof}

 Note that, unlike the combinatorial lower bounds for matrix and star queries, this result relies on the information-theoretic hardness of distinguishing distributions (as used in Theorem~\ref{thm:count-chain-lb-3} and Theorem~\ref{thm:count-chain-lb-4}) and thus applies to any $W$-uniform sampling algorithm, not just combinatorial ones.